Prof. Oluwakanyinsola Salawu

 6. Hafiz Muhammad Secretary(Gombe State University)

-The professional committee was requested to do the following. i.
-Produced a detailed curriculum at each level
+The professional committee was requested to do the following.

 ii.
 Advise on courses to be taken at each level